steven-halla/casino_hell/README.md

 i have decided that 10 days and its Game over. lets have the hero make a bet he'll get out in 10 days.

 opossum in a can : need to be able to use left key to go through trash cans

+for some reason the start screen messages are slower than the rest screen